netidx/netidx-book/src/administration/fault_tolerance.md

     connection process again.
-That roughly entails taking the list of all servers, permuting it, and then connecting to each server in the list until one of them answers, says a proper hello, and successfully authenticates (if kerberos is on).
+That roughly entails taking the list of all servers, permuting it, and then connecting to each server in the list until one of them answers, says a proper hello, and successfully authenticates (if authentication is on).
 For each batch a resolver client will do this abandon and reconnect dance 3 times, and then it will give up and return an error for that batch.
 Subsuquent batches will start over from the beginning.
 In a